MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 - The value is specified on the same line as the section header.
 - The value is specified  as a multi-line block following the section header.

-In the following example, `Measure1` is single line and `Measure2` is a multi-line block:
+In the following example, `Measure1` is single line and `Measure2` is multi-line:

 ```tmdl
 table Table1